 - A good pinch of cayenne pepper

 - Preheat oven to 450 degrees.
-Place 1-2 tablespoon of high heat oil (avocado, organic canola, grape seed) on a baking sheet and spread evenly.
+Place 1-2 tablespoons of high heat oil (avocado, organic canola, grape seed) on a baking sheet and spread evenly.

 - In a medium pot, place amaranth, lentils, and 2 cups water.
 Bring to a boil, cover pot, and reduce to a simmer.
 Let cook undisturbed for 10-15 minutes until water is absorbed and amaranth and lentils are cooked.
 It will be porridge-y, let it cool.